mrkruk/XmasCountdown/README.md

 The RGB matrix panel requires its own 5v power supply.

 This project was developed using an Arduino Mega board with a 32x64 RGB matrix panel.

+When looking at the pins on the panel input, the wiring to the Arduino Mega board is as follows:

+**Panel-Board Panel-Board** - each line is two pins/boxes on the panel input and corresponds to the input on the board as numbered.
+Again, this is for Arduino Mega boards.
+R1-24   G1-25
+B1-26   GND-GND
+R2-27   G2-28
+B2-29   GND-GND
+A-A0    B-A1
+C-A2    D-A3
+CLK-11  LAT-10
+OE-9    GND-GND